CARTAvis/carta-e2e-test/README.md

 After running tests, report and log can be found in report.html and log.html, respectively.
 They are located at the same path where test was run from.

 ## Test environment setup
-Before running end-to-end test, we need to make sure robot framework and seleniumlibrary are installed.
+Before running end-to-end test, we need to make sure robot framework, seleniumlibrary, and webdrivers are installed.

+To install Chrome webdriver, please follow the [instruction](http://chromedriver.chromium.org).

 To install robot framework:
 ```
 pip install robotframework